joon-hee-kim/Chatbot-project-with-python/README.md

 # Python Programming (Dementia Prevention Chatbot Project)
-This is the result of a chatbot-related Python project.
+This is the result of a chatbot-related Python project.</br></br>

 ## Motivation
-I was interested in the Nintendo Mario game, so I created a Mario game app using Java in Android Studio by referring to YouTube and Google on my own.
+As South Korea faces a super-aged society, the anticipated increase in the elderly population is expected to lead to a rise in dementia cases.
+Therefore, I believe that dementia prevention is crucial and have decided to take action.</br></br>

 ## Project Structure
 This chatbot has **time and alarm** functions, **dictionary** functions, **recording** functions, and **quiz** functions. </br></br>